-One function: Only one target function areshould be given here.
+One function: Only one target function is given here.
 If there are more, which are important to mention, or if it is uncertain, this can be done in the comment section.

 Most grammaticalized / polygrammaticalization: Rather than creating several paths, in cases of clear polygrammaticalization (several targets connected to the same instance of grammaticalization, i.e. source construction) we display only one prominent meaning in Target Meaning.
 This function should be the most grammaticalized, i.e. integrated into the grammatical system of a language.
 If it cannot be decided, the most basic of the most grammaticalized functions will be coded.
 Other target functions were sometimes mentioned into the comments.